bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 So far, so good.

-But but our functions do not look like the one in the example above.
+But but our functions behave not look like the one in the last example.
 They are more like this:

 ```c++